rgar21/bikesharing/README.md

 Based on this map we can see that Manhattan is the most popular place to begin a trip.
 This could be due to the many companies headquartered here.

 ![Trips by Weekday](https://user-images.githubusercontent.com/106921601/190526234-9fee23e9-74a0-4b98-9fac-8ae124a562a6.PNG)
+Based on this heat map we can determine that bike sharing is most popular during weekday commute times.
+When compared to weekend demand, we can make the assertion that most of our users are commuters rather than tourists.

 ![Trips by Gender](https://user-images.githubusercontent.com/106921601/190526231-f08a1b6e-c101-41fc-bec2-a8aac85e0350.PNG)
+When we breakdown the previous map by gender, we can see that the same demand holds true for both "Female" and "Male" users.

 ![User Trips by Gender](https://user-images.githubusercontent.com/106921601/190526237-bad92b34-6254-460d-b9ce-18d3cfa653e1.PNG)
+This heat map shows us that a majority of our bike trips come from "Female" and "Male" subscribers.

 ## Summary